envdes/clmu-app/_sources/container/2_install_docker.md.txt

 # Install Docker
 #### Check system info
 First of all, get familiar with our computer system before the next steps.
 Noted that the commands below run in Linux.
+If your are using other platform of Linux or want to install the GUI of docker(Docker Desktop), please refer to the [Docker official tutorial](https://docs.docker.com/engine/install/).
 ```
 lsb_release -a